Ashish-Chokhani/GrammarML-EduAssessment/README.md

 - **Tools**: ffmpeg
 - **Database**: SQLite (with ER diagram for reference)

-🤝 Contributions
+## 🤝 Contributions
 Contributions are welcome!
+Please open an issue or submit a pull request if you have any improvements or suggestions.

-👨‍💻 Authors and Mentors
+## 👨‍💻 Authors and Mentors
 - Ashish Chokhani
 - Ishit Bansal
 - Manuj Garg
-Guide: Dr. Ramesh Loganathan
+`Guide`: Dr. Ramesh Loganathan
-Mentor: Arjun Sir
+`Mentor`: Arjun Sir
-Panel: Rajakrishnan Sir
+`Panel`: Rajakrishnan Sir